nyxragon/secretsnitch/readme.md

 # Secretsnitch

-A lightning-fast, modular secret scanner and endpoint extractor in Golang!
+A fast continuous secret scanner and endpoint extractor in Golang!

 <img src = "media/terminal.gif" alt = "Secretsnitch logo" width = "600dp">

+*(note: all the secrets in this document are censored since they're real*)

 - **Continous scanning**: non-stop enumeration of scanning from several sources, helping organizations catch and secure accidental secret exposures.